 In addition, it's important to note that many sectors may have their own regulations, particularly in the areas of education and healthcare.
 Education is governed by the Family Educational Rights and Privacy Act (FERPA), and Healthcare is governed by the U.S. Federal Health Insurance Portability and Accountability Act (HIPAA).

 Europe’s General Data Protection Regulation (GDPR) restricts companies from transferring personal data that originated in the EU to countries with inadequate data protection laws.
 These rules are found under Chapter 5 of the GDPR, “Transfers of personal data to third countries or international organizations”.

-If you are currently using one or more of the major survey platforms below, we recommend you review your data centers settings to ensure you're compliant for your next project.
+If you are currently using one or more of the major survey platforms below, we recommend you review your data center settings to ensure you're compliant before your next project.

 Thank you for reading!
-If you have any data concerns with your next survey feel free to comment below or to reach out to us directly.
+If you have any data concerns with your next survey, feel free to contact us by filling out the form below.
 Our team at Kai Analytics and Survey Research Inc. are experts in survey design, implementation, and analysis.
 We help businesses understand their customers through the analysis of numeric (quantitative) and open-ended (qualitative) feedback responses.